CalculatedContent/WeightWatcher/README.md

-ad well several new experimental model transformations, including:

-- SVDSmoothing:  builds a model that can be used to predict test accuracies, but only with the training data.
-- SVDSharpness:  removes Correlation Traps, which arise from sub-optimal regularization pre-trained models.

-### Experimental / Most Recent version    (not ready yet)

-You may install the latest / Trunk from testpypi

-python3 -m pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple weightwatcher

-The testpypi version usually has the most recent updates, including experimental methods qnd bug fixes

 #### From Research to Production
 WeightWatcher is based on theoretical research into Why Deep Learning Works, based on our Theory of Heavy Tailed Self-Regularization (HT-SR).
 It uses ideas from Random Matrix Theory (RMT), Statistical Mechanics, and Strongly Correlated Systems.